malwaremama/SkilletPurgatory/README.md

 This is the initial release of the Packet Purgatory Skillet.

 #### Purpose:
-This skillet can be used to demo the auto-tagging feature in PAN-OS 8.x and onward by detecting and quarantine botnet hosts that would closely mimick a customer environment.
-It will auto-tag the host into a dynamic address group and isolate them in a deny security rule.
+This skillet can be used to demo the auto-tagging feature in PAN-OS 8.x NGFW and onward by detecting and quarantine a host that is actively communicating to C2.
+This would closely mimick a customer environment.
+It will auto-tag the host into a dynamic address group and isolate them in a security rule that is set to deny.

 #### Requirements and Dependencies: